purol/HEP-CNN/README.md

     python <the name of python program> --batch <the number of batch> --device <device number> --model <the name of model you use> -o <path of output files> -c <path of configuration file> --epoch <the number of epoch>

 , which train CNN and produce output file.
-The name of model can be found in `python/HEPCNN` directory of the main directory.
+The name of model can be found in `train_labelByUser` code.

 For instance,